DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Periodic-monitoring-configuration/Periodic_monitoring_configuration.md

 ![Monitoring_batch](../IMAGES/Monitoring_batch.png)

+To ensure telemetry data is captured from periodic monitoring, verify that the "custom events" option is enabled within the Telemetry monitoring configuration in **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters**.

 Once running, the monitoring batch job will re-scan for changes in settings and business rules on the Periodic Monitoring Configuration form.
 You can disable the batch job from **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** tab if needed.
 Refer to section [Enable the Periodic monitoring](../setup.md#6-enable-the-periodic-monitoring)

 ### 3.Create Performance View